 If you tried this Blended Cottage Cheese Recipe or any other recipe on my blog, please leave a 🌟 star rating and let me know how it went in the 📝 comments below.
 Thanks for visiting today!

-Creamy Blended Cottage Cheese
+Blended Cottage Cheese (Cream Cheese Alternative)

 Ingredients